 You can help

 The next step in improving the health of our community will be to create a Community Health Improvement Plan.
-We all need to work together to utilize our strengths and share idea.
+We all need to work together to utilize our strengths and share ideas.
 We welcome your ideas.
-If you are interested in participating in the creation of a community health improvement plan (CHIP) or have ideas that you would like to share, contact any member of HAWC.
 We are stronger together when we understand different views and hear everyone’s thoughts.

 Members of HAWC included:

 - Chris Drea Richland Hospital, Director of Marketing

 - Marianne Stanek Richland County Health and Human Services – Public Health, County Health Officer